AguaClara/String-Digester/Spring 2019/Report2.md

 ## Introduction
 The String Digester sub-team was created in response to the remaining need for secondary wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 A trickling filter is a secondary wastewater treatment system that removes organic matter from the wastewater through biological means, and is crucial for the removal of harmful pathogens.
 Looking to improve on the traditional industrial-scale trickling filter design, previous work identified an issue with the process: there is a substantial amount of unused space in the trickling treatment unit due to the uneven flow of wastewater across the system (preferential flow).
 The primary objective of this sub-team is to continue to develop a novel design for a highly efficient trickling filter with a minimized footprint in terms of space.
 Following the conclusion from Fall 2018, that metal chains would be a viable trickling media due to their retention of water, the team decided to focus this semester's research on trying to determine what material and type of chain would work best in terms of water retention and biofilm growth and from there, determining the best matrix for these chains to be in to maximize water retention on chain media.
 With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plants while striving to make significant technological improvements on industry-standard applications for the system.

 Research dealing with trickling filter wastewater treatment was ubiquitous in the 1970's and 1980's, however, the research in this field has significantly declined in the following decades.
 Moreover, research involving string as a media in this method of treatment is almost nonexistent.
 Research on secondary wastewater treatment originally focused on performance of trickling filters, but now has shifted towards processes higher in energy consumption.
-The philosophy for plants of AguaClara **[just say AguaClara plants]** is to create a plant that is optimized for low cost and a high performance, and looking at the regions a future wastewater plant would serve, trickling filters are a promising technology due to their low-energy requirements.
+The philosophy for AguaClara plants **[just say AguaClara plants]** is to create a plant that is optimized for low cost and a high performance, and looking at the regions a future wastewater plant would serve, trickling filters are a promising technology due to their low-energy requirements.
 With work in reducing unused space in these plants, these treatment systems are ideal.
 Maintaining these ideals will be a priority in the team's future design.
 With modification, the trickling filter treatment system carries much potential to be implemented in areas of the world in which capital expenditure is a major barrier for employing traditional secondary wastewater treatment (aeration tanks).

 ## Literature Review